TNO-S3/WuppieFuzz-Python/README.md

 - The html-dump command, which signals to the TCP server to dump the coverage in html format.

-A command is always preprended with the following byte-sequence:
+A command is always prepended with the following byte-sequence:
 `0xDE, 0xAD, 0xC0, 0xDE`.
 After the byte sequence a string of four characters in UTF-8 is expected must be one of: `["init", "text", "html"]`.
 Finally a single byte representing which coverage should be dumped.